airborne-commando/tapermonkey-collection/README.md

-# Main repo for tapermonkey scripts for simple OSINT.
+# Main repo for tampermonkey scripts for simple OSINT.

-Inside this repo You'll find a collection of tapermonkey scripts for either basic or advanced OSINT.
+Inside this repo You'll find a collection of tampermonkey scripts for either basic or advanced OSINT.

 # Google Dorking Assistant